alonzi/MTG-Data/How-to-data/lesson-1.md

 ## Step 2: Definitions
 These are the definitions we are going to use for this lesson.
 1. A scalar is a number.
 2. A vector is a group of scalars.
-3. A tensor is a group of vectors.
 [2]

 ## Step 3: Let's get into it, answering question #1 Which card to draft?
 Now things are going to get fun.
 Let's run out a little thought experiment and apply our new thinking.
 Imagine you are in a draft, it is pack 1 pick 1, you crack the pack and have to make a choice.
 What do you pick? and How much information do you need?
 Do you need a scalar? a vector? or something more complex?